DHTMLX/scheduler-docs/data/howtostart_salesforce.md

 We will use [SalesForce CLI](https://developer.salesforce.com/tools/salesforcecli) to create Lightning Web Component and upload it to an organization.
 See [this article](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_intro.htm) for installation guidance.
 You can also install [Salesforce Extension Pack](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode) to Visual Studio Code for working with development orgs.

 {{note
-The complete source code is [available on GitHub](https://github.com/DHTMLX/salesforce-scheduler-demo).
+The complete source code of the demo created in this tutorial is [available on GitHub](https://github.com/DHTMLX/salesforce-scheduler-demo).
 }}

 You can have a look at the video guide that shows how to create Scheduler with Salesforce LWC.